-Register and sign into www.openvpn.net to obtain an Access Server license key.
-If you are evaluating this product, we have already allocated a two-user test key to the Access Server.
+Register and sign into www.openvpn.net to obtain an activation key.
+If you are evaluating this product, we have already allocated two free connections to test the Access Server.

 3. Download and install the OpenVPN Access Server package file

-From our software packages download page, choose the Linux operating system name and version number for your server.
-From the instructions in the modal window that pops up, copy and paste the commands to your server’s command line.
+From our download page, choose the option that suits your needs, from Linux operating systems to cloud deployments or virtual machines.
+For a Linux OS, copy and past the commands from the modal window into your server’s command line.
 This will set up the software repository for you.
 It will also download and install the latest Access Server version.
 For the cloud deployments and virtual machines, we have quick start guides available.

 Run ovpn-init (without command-line arguments) using the bash shell: